gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 ### Attach the database

-We created a database _app_ earlier.
+I created a Postgres database _app_ earlier.
 Now we need a database.
-We _could_ use the existing `postgres` user (whose credentials you have from earlier) to connect to the app and create a database ourselves.
-However Fly can [do that for us](https://fly.io/docs/postgres/managing/attach-detach/).
+I _could_ use the existing `postgres` user (whose credentials you have from earlier) to connect to the app and create a database ourselves.
+However Fly can [do that for me](https://fly.io/docs/postgres/managing/attach-detach/).
 Behind the scenes it should create a database, create a user, and set a `DATABASE_URL`.
 The command is: `flyctl postgres attach --app <app-name> <postgres-app-name>`.
 Replace these two values with your _own_ app name and Postgres app name:

 ```sh
 $ flyctl postgres attach --app your-app-name your-postgres-name